Federal Housing Finance Agency Home Price Index (FHFA HPI):

 Oklahoma City, OK Federal Housing Finance Agency Home Price Index (FHFA HPI)

-Oklahoma City, OK is a Federal Housing Finance Agency home price index that comprises counties including McClain County, and Lincoln County.
+Oklahoma City, OK is a Federal Housing Finance Agency home price index that comprises counties including Logan County, and Canadian County.
 Its most recent index value is 267.49.

 Oklahoma City, OK Housing Market Trends